Pilates

 BSc(Hons), certified Matwork Pilates instructor (APPI) UK

-Kate moved to New Zealand in 2009 and has been teaching up to five Pilates classes a week.
-She connects well with people of all ages, to help to assess, treat and prevent further injury.
-She has a keen interest in muscle balance problems and postural issues.
-Kate also enjoys treating shoulder and back injuries, along with post-operative care.
-She relishes the challenge of working out the problem and treating injuries with a combination of manual therapy, exercise prescription and looking at long term prevention.
+Kate enjoys combining manual therapy with empowering patients to learn safe exercise through guided programmes.
+She has a keen interest in muscle balance problems and postural issues, and particularly enjoys treating shoulder and back injuries along with post-operative care.
+Kate relishes the challenge of working out problems and treating injuries through a combination of manual therapy, exercise prescription, and long-term prevention strategies.